 Your skin is a part of you, and it deserves to be cared for with love.

-The magic & science of silver hydrosol
+The magic & science of silver hydrosol for your microbiome

 The heart of ARgENTUM is silver

-All of our ingredients are exceptionally effective while being gentle to skin's natural flora, but there is one ingredient in particular that plays the starring role in keeping the delicate balance of bad and good bacteria ~ Silver Hydrosol, the purest and most effective form of colloidal silver.
+All of our ingredients are exceptionally effective while being gentle to the skin's natural flora, but there is one ingredient in particular that plays the starring role in keeping the delicate balance of bad and good bacteria ~ Silver Hydrosol, the purest and most effective form of colloidal silver.